Equipment

 Brazing Tips

 Over time I’ve noticed some things using the brazing rods I’d like to pass on in hopes of helping the folks out there braze their own cups.
-First off, I have had varied success using the finer mesh sizes, as the diamonds tend to clump up and make a resulting braze on the cup ring that resembles cornbread.The small size of the diamonds makes them want to stick together.
-I’ve found that this is made worse by having the heat too hot from your torch.
-Also, if you heat one specific spot too long the diamonds appear to loose their coatings making the mixing of the diamonds with the melted matrix difficult.
+First off, I have had varied success using the finer mesh sizes, as the diamonds tend to clump up and make a resulting braze on the cup ring that resembles cornbread.
+This is usually caused by having insuffient heat in the cup.
+The small size of the diamonds makes them want to stick together.
+I’ve found that this is also made worse by having the heat too hot from your torch.
+Also, if you heat one specific spot too long the diamonds appear to loose their coatings making the mixing of the diamonds with the melted matrix difficult as the diamond tend to float to the top.
 One way I’ve found to minimize this is to gently stir the melt with the end of my brazing rod as I go around the cup ring.
 The stirring action appears to make a more consistent mix on the cup ring by breaking up the little clumps.
 I’ve found that it is difficult to get the torch heat just right for a smooth braze surface on the very small mesh diamond rods.
 This has only been true with the finer mesh sizes as the larger diamonds blend very well with the hot, melted matrix.
 Too much heat and the diamonds explode into little shooting stars (a little bit of this is not a problem).
 If your cup isn’t hot enough when you start brazing the melt cools too quickly and makes for a very rough braze surface.
 I have had some success in improving the appearance of the finished braze by dipping the end of the hot rod into a can of Technical Borax flux powder (30 mesh).
 I only do this when it appears the diamonds are having trouble blending into the melt.
+I use a table top electric stove (Single element) to preheat my cups for about an hour before brazing.

 Another problem I’ve encountered is a variation in the quality of the steel cups I’ve tried to braze.
 Some of them appear to have a component that interferes with the brazing process.
 I’ve noticed this problem on cups made in China more so than those made in Thailand.
 The problem presents itself with lots of holes in the matrix as if there is a gas emitting from the steel.
 Cups should be clean and totally clean from oil or grease before brazing them.
-I use a Craftsman 5415 D-1 Acetylene and Oxygen torch and a neutral flame on my cups.
+I use a Craftsman 5415 D-1 Acetylene and Oxygen torch and a neutral flame on my cup.

 Neutral Flame